JPvRiel/wef-reference/README.md

 ### Updating event query / subscription references

-The [`palantir`](./palantir/) and [`nsacyber`](./nsacyber/) sources are added as git submodules, so when any upstream changes occur in those projects, the submodules need to be rerun and steps 3 and 4 above
+The [`palantir`](./palantir/) and [`nsacyber`](./nsacyber/) sources are added as git submodules, so when any upstream changes occur in those projects, the submodules need to be rerun and steps 3 and 4 above.

 The [`microsoft`](./microsoft/) query lists are localted in the Appendices  of the documentation site (a markdown file) and manually extracted into this repo.